Implementing Biophilic Design

 - Learn various ways to overcome barriers and increase collaboration, partnership, and connection with project stakeholders to better integrate biophilic design.

-This course is approved for 1 GRP CEU and pending approval for AIA and ASLA CEUs.
+This course is approved for 1 AIA/ASLA/GRP HSW CEU

 Sonja Bochart has an extensive background in creating spaces to support human and ecological well-being, working nationally as a designer, biophilia and sustainability consultant.
 She currently teaches at Arizona State University, serves on ILFI’s Biophilic Design Initiative, and is a board member for Green Plants for Green Buildings.
 Sonja’s design portfolio includes award-winning projects in all building sectors, and she has led transformative, experiential, regenerative design charrettes for such projects as the University of Washington’s Hans Rosling Center for Population Health Building, The Port of Seattle, Phipps Conservatory and Botanical Gardens, and Georgia Tech’s Kendeda Building for Innovative Sustainable Design.